schar/comp-sem/exercises/week5.md

 Practice: higher-order meanings
 -------------------------------

-As a reminder, `do` notation works like follows:
+As a reminder, `do` notation works as follows:

 ``` {.haskell}